phuihock/django-xfield/README.markdown

 This simplify the server-side programming as well as client-side Javascript programming.

-For a list of working examples, please visit http://projs.phuihock.com/xfield/.
+For a list of working examples, please visit http://xfield.phuihock.com/.
 Alternatively, you can also run the demo locally:

-    $ git clone git@github.com:phuihock/django-xfield.git
+    $ git clone git://github.com/phuihock/django-xfield.git
-    $ virtualenv.py --distribute django-xfield
+    $ virtualenv --distribute django-xfield
     $ cd django-xfield
     $ source bin/activate
     $ pip install -r req.txt